Vanessa French - Rosebud

 I grew up in Marin County with a large family.
 After high school, I attended Humboldt State where I studied English and Literature.
 Once I finished, I traveled around the western states until finally settling in Mendocino where I met Ruby's dad.
 Shortly after Ruby was born, I went back to school at Mendocino College where I started working towards my early childhood certificate.
 I love working with the children in the rhythmic and thoughtful environment we create at this Waldorf School and I am very grateful to have Debra as an inspiring mentor.
 I hope to expand my understanding of anthroposophy and take classes in the future to build a strong foundation on which to grow.
 In my free time, I enjoy working in the garden, seeing live music, camping/hiking and adventuring to the countless beautiful bodies of water in our area.
 I also love to cook and share food with friends and family.

-I am Ms. Eliza's assistant in the Rosebud classroom.
-I am greatly enjoying my work with these wee little beings as they are wise beyond words.
-In the short amount of time I have been with them, I have learned so much about becoming a human in this world and how we as evolved beings are here to support their growth.
+This year I am teaching Gardening and running our Kindercare Program.
+I started as Ms. Eliza's assistant in the Rosebud classroom.
+I enjoy my work with these wee little beings as they are wise beyond words.
+In the short amount of time I was with them, I have learned so much about becoming a human in this world and how we as evolved beings are here to support their growth.
 I'm learning how to manifest patience, imagination and my own sense of self.